Custer of the West: Production

 Shaw took care of the battle scenes himself.
 Siodmak preferred directing ballroom scenes, which he had done so often in his long career they required no invention.
 What he didn't anticipate, as he choreographed fifty couples, was that the actor—whose intervention was designed to give coherence to the scene—would go crazy, punch him in the chops, and walk off the set.
 I was already working on another project, but Yordan insisted that I write some lines for a minor actor, which would account for the miscreant's absence.
 This would allow the ballroom scene to continue, save having to locate the crazy or drunk actor, and save having to reshoot.
 While Siodmak kept the dancers in motion, I rehearsed the new actor in his role, and tailors stitched together a bespoke uniform.
 Within minutes he burst upon the scene, apologised on behalf of the government minister for his absence—due to a crisis in Washington—and announced an impending honour for Custer.
 It was a weak solution, but it saved a lot of money.
 That's show business for you.

 The film was originally known as Custer's West.
 It was one of two big screen epics made by Security Pictures (a company of Louis Dolivet and Philip Yordan) in the Cinerama process, the other being Krakatoa, East of Java.
 Security borrowed $6 million from the First National Bank to make the films in collaboration with Pacific Theatres.
 Pacific and Security Pictures gave distribution rights to Cinerama.
-Cinerama bought out most of the rights of Pacific and Security Pictures then sold 50% of the movie to ABC Films.
+Cinerama bought out most of the rights of Pacific and Security Pictures, then sold 50% of the film to ABC Films.

-Most of the film was shot within 30 miles of Madrid except for the Battle of Little Big Horn which was filmed in Almería near Costa del Sol.
+Most of the film was shot within 30 mi of Madrid, except for the Battle of Little Big Horn, which was filmed in Almería near Costa del Sol.